Budapest MICE Fund

 The maximum support available per event—provided that the criteria for one of the funding units are met—is HUF 50 million.

-The exact level of support available through each funding unit is detailed in the official Budapest MICE Fund Guidelines.
+The exact level of support available through each funding unit is detailed in the official Budapest MICE Fund Guidelines (to be distributed until September 1, 2025).

 Funding Eligibility